Chapters 1 – 4 of the Podcast “Who killed Leanne Holland” are available now at Apple Podcast or wherever you listen to podcasts. Here is a link:

 - Three scientists refute the maggot evidence and state that it is scientifically impossible for the maggot to be still alive after the time frame stated and in those conditions.

 - The seemingly indisputable evidence of the bank teller.

 - Actions of police upon approach by Graeme Crowley.

-- Sightings of Leanne Holland on the Tuesday.
+- Sightings of Leanne Holland late on the Monday and on the Tuesday.

 - Crown prosecutor refused to prosecute case.